RakibPro/rk-store-client/README.md

 ### `What can you do :`

 -   On very top of my website it has a navbar with a button for login and logout
+-   On login page you can login with email and password or you can login by using facebook, google and github account
 -   There is a Banner section on home page below navbar
 -   On home page products are available on grocery section where you can find only 6 product
 -   There is a download app section on home page below grocery section